Quick Take

 Maintenance And Grooming

-Chorkies do not shed much but they do require haircuts and should be brushed regularly.
+Chorkies do not shed much, but they do require haircuts and should be brushed regularly.

 ©Ian McGlasham/Shutterstock.com

 Chorkies are not frequent shedders; however, they do require attentive haircuts.
 They should be brushed regularly with a pin brush and a two-in-one comb.
 They should also be given baths every one to two weeks.
-Hair cuts may be more or less frequent depending on the type of coat that the Chorkie inherits from its parents.
+Haircuts may be more or less frequent depending on the type of coat that the Chorkie inherits from its parents.

-Smaller breeds like Chorkies may also need other grooming considerations other than simply haircuts.
-They may need their anal glands expressed, which some groomers will do automatically or owners can learn to do it themselves.
+Smaller breeds like Chorkies may also need other grooming considerations, other than simply haircuts.
+They may need their anal glands expressed, which some groomers will do automatically, or owners can learn to do it themselves.
 They are also prone to tear stains, so wiping their eyes occasionally with a warm, clean cloth will help keep them at bay.

 Training

 Chorkies should be trained early and consistently.
 In addition to obedience, they should be socialized with other dogs to help combat their aggressiveness.
 Owners will need to train their Chorkie to deal with separation anxiety from an early age, as these dogs are prone to shaking, barking, and otherwise panicking when separated from their owners for a long period of time.
-Rewarding positive behavior will be key in training your Chorkie and preventing them from developing bad habits.
+Rewarding positive behavior will be key in training your Chorkie and preventing it from developing bad habits.

 Exercise